 This stainless steel filter is also a bit more durable compared to the Ovalware one.

-They are in the same price range, both manufactured in China, but I would choose the Barista Warrior, especially if I’m about to use my filter on a daily basis.
+They are in the same price range (Ovalware is a bit less expensive), both manufactured in China, but I would choose the Barista Warrior, especially if I’m about to use my filter on a daily basis.

-5. Bolio Hemp – Sustainable & satisfying coffee flavor
+5. Bolio Hemp – Sustainable, affordable, and satisfying coffee flavor

 The hemp by Bolio is another one of the best eco-friendly reusable alternatives to the Chemex filters.